RowEvans/autonomous-flight/README.md

 ## Background

 This project is built on top of a simulated autonomous fixed-wing aircraft mission, originally proposed as an undergraduate research project by a PhD researcher at Georgia Tech.
+This project's focus is to build a drone to provide detailed inspection of points of interest.
 The framing and phased structure of the mission below come from that proposal; everything in the "My Project" section past that point is my own implementation and progress.

 To understand what this project actually does, it helps to know the two main pieces of software involved:

 **PX4** is open-source flight controller firmware.
 It is essentially the "brain" that flies the aircraft at a low level.
-It keeps the aircraft stable, manages the throttle, reads sensor data, and enforces safety limits.
-In this project, PX4 runs in simulation (via a physics engine called Gazebo) rather than on real hardware, so there's no real airplane, pilot's license, or outdoor space required.
-PX4 still behaves exactly as it would on a real aircraft.
+It keeps the quadcopter stable, manages the throttle, reads sensor data, and enforces safety limits.
+In this project, PX4 runs in simulation (via a physics engine called Gazebo) rather than on real hardware, so there's no real drone, seaplane, or outdoor space required.
+PX4 still behaves exactly as it would on a real quadcopter.

 **ROS 2 (Robot Operating System 2)** is a framework for writing robotics software, used widely in both academic research and industry.
 It lets separate programs talk to each other by publishing and subscribing to named data streams called "topics."
 In this project, my code is a ROS 2 node, a self-contained program that publishes flight commands (like "climb to this altitude" or "fly to this position") and subscribes to telemetry data coming back from PX4 (like current position and flight status).